 ALMA supports collaborative efforts to innovate and improve the results of projects.
-For this reason ALMA is collaborating with other EU H2020 funded projects that are working on similar or complementary goals.
-The cooperation in this first stage is mostly geared towards sharing communications and disseminations acitvities so as to give target audiences a broader view on the latest developments and opportunities.
+For this reason, ALMA is collaborating with other EU H2020 funded projects that are working on similar or complementary goals.
+In this first stage, the cooperation is mostly geared towards sharing communications and disseminations activities so as to give target audiences a broader view on the latest developments and opportunities.
 The projects are also actively looking for opportunities for a more technical collaboration.

-ALMA currently has collaboration agreements with the following:
+ALMA currently has collaboration agreements with the following partners, together they form the EnlightEVs cluster.

 LEVIS – Light Materials for Electrive Vehicles